Byron/btank/src/md/about_tank.md

 + delegation of any corresponding action, using a hook
 + substitution keys in templates have meta-data on their own, which makes templates more readable
 - special key-aliasing is required to support different settings for the same (internal) key name
-+ templates are multi-root compatible, requires extended configuration style
++ templates are multi-root compatible, requires extended configuration style.
+Folder schema is multi-root too
-- seems to imply that folder creation is not multi-root compatible

 ## Configuration System